 Individual affiliate programs.
 If you use Google to type in the name of the product you wish to promote with the words “affiliate program” next to it, you’re going to find countless opportunities with this as well.

 Be sure to filter out the options you get with individual affiliate programs because not all of them are legitimate, so research the network if it isn’t already a big name like the ones above.

-Bonus: This is the best way to find alternative affiliate programs to Amazon:
+Video: Ways to find alternative affiliate programs to Amazon:

 Keeping your affiliate business alive and growing despite negative changes.